TarikFeritUnal/TarikFeritUnal/README.md

 </p>

 <p align="center">
-  I learn as I code, and I try to share what I learn.
+  "I learn as I code, and I try to share what I learn."
 </p>